 Section 4715.30 | Disciplinary actions.

-(A) An applicant for or holder of a certificate or license issued under this chapter is subject to disciplinary action by the state dental board for any of the following reasons:
+(A) Except as provided in division (K) of this section, an applicant for or holder of a certificate or license issued under this chapter is subject to disciplinary action by the state dental board for any of the following reasons:

 (1) Employing or cooperating in fraud or material deception in applying for or obtaining a license or certificate;